No degree without a connection - transition from school to work in NRW (KAoA)

 Dual Training

-Vocational training under the dual system means that the training takes place alternately at the workplace and at a vocational school.
+Vocational training under the dual system means that the training takes place alternately at the company and at the vocational school.

 Under certain conditions, completing vocational training can lead to a higher-level school diploma.
 In addition, dual training offers excellent opportunities for further education or career advancement later on.

 Unfortunately, not all students and their parents are aware of these diverse opportunities.
-That is why the partners in Bochum are working together to develop strategies to raise awareness of the opportunities offered by dual vocational training.
-Students from all types of schools should at least have explored the field of "dual vocational training."
+That is why the partners in Bochum are also working together to develop strategies to raise awareness of the opportunities offered by dual vocational training.
+Young people from all types of schools should at least have taken a look at the “dual vocational training” option.
 The goal, of course, is to fill apprenticeship positions in fields where a shortage of skilled workers is expected.

 Further information can be found at the following locations: